percona/percona-toolkit/src/go/pt-galera-log-explainer/README.rst

     Remove regexes from analysis.
 Use 'pt-galera-log-explainer regex-list | jq .' to have the list

 ``--grep-cmd``
     grep v3 binary command path.
-For Darwin systems, it could need to be set to 'ggrep'
+For Darwin systems, it could need to be set to ``ggrep``
     Default: ``grep``

 ``--version``